Waygo-financial/OpenEvent/README.md

 * Within this framework, a formal proof of the Yang-Mills problem is no longer conceptualized as a static, linear academic paper, but rather as a dynamic series of continuous prediction contracts and decentralized oracles.
 While a rigorous mathematical proof of the mass gap remains unexplored under this architecture, mathematical truth may emerge through iterative market-based consensus and oracle settlement.

+* Using the irrationality of √2 as a minimal viable experiment (MVP), agents continuously submit and bet on proof states, while decentralized oracles verify the validity of each logical step, allowing market belief to gradually converge toward mathematical truth as invalid proofs collapse to zero through verification.
+I call this **decentralized math proof** — much like how human knowledge evolves in the real world: researchers continuously propose ideas, other participants challenge or refine them, fraudulent or flawed claims are eventually exposed through collective scrutiny, and over time consensus converges toward truths that survive repeated verification.

 ---

 ### 中文